cloudposse/packages/README.md

 ### Makefile Interface

 The `Makefile` interface works on OSX and Linux.
-It's a great way to distribute binaries in a OS-agnostic way which does not depend on a package manager.
+It's a great way to distribute binaries in an OS-agnostic way which does not depend on a package manager.

 See all available packages:
 ```